ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### Why Should I Test?

+Because it would be nice to have a data science project working once in while that is not a complete dumpster-fire.
+Just for context and reference, for developers nowadays the question in not "should I automate my tests?" but how, when, on which infrastructure to mirror prod as close as possible, and independently from other people working on different features.
-Dev do it, all senior advocates for it, state of devops reporting shows testing as a major component of performance.
+All senior developers advocate for massive strategies, state of devops reporting shows testing as a major component of performance.
-Larger context, all good dev do it, this is a solved problem in the dev world

-Finally, a lot of "recent" advances in the Developer and DevOps world have yet to make their entry in the data world ([Data: The Land That DevOps Forgot](https://www.youtube.com/watch?v=459-H33is6o))
+Sure, a lot of "recent" advances in the Developer and DevOps world have yet to make their entry in the data world ([Data: The Land That DevOps Forgot](https://www.youtube.com/watch?v=459-H33is6o)).
+One could say that we are poorly equipped in terms of tooling.
+But one could also say that we missed the fucking memo.
+Try convincing a junior DS to do something outside of his notebook without throwing a panic fit, or that the selection of model should be fully automated by a simple CI/CD pipeline.

-Yet, these concepts are usually totally absent of your average data scientist workflow.
+Yet, the data science people are still curled up in foetal position because these concepts are usually totally absent of our average workflow.
 Why should we adopt something like this that is usually so different from our ways?

 ### Because Most Data Science Projects Never Reach Production